ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 How LLD do the linker job
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- LLD structure

   - Internal structure Atom

     - Like llvm IR, lld operating and optimize in Atom.

   - ELF reader/writer, Mach-O reader/writer, COFF

     - Connect to any specific linker format by implement the concrete Read/Writer.

     - e.g. Implement Microsoft link format Reader/Writer
       => extend lld to support Microsoft link format.

+- Atom

   - An atom is an indivisible chunk of code or data.

   - Typically each user written function or global variable is an atom.

   - In addition, the compiler may emit other atoms, such as for literal c-strings
     or floating point constants, or for runtime data structures like dwarf unwind
     info or pointers to initializers.

 - Atoms classified:

-The following Hello World code can be classified these different kinds of
+The following Hello World code can be classified with these different kinds of
 Atoms as follows,

 .. rubric:: Atom example code